 SpaceShipTwo is designed to fly with two flight crew and four passengers.
 It uses its onboard rocket motor for powered ascent following separation from White Knight Two.
 On reaching apogee, it deploys a special feathered tail section in order to gain the proper nose-down attitude prior to reentry.

 SpaceShipTwo originally used a hybrid motor developed by Sierra Nevada Corporation.
 This engine used hydroxyl-terminated polybutadiene (HTPB) as fuel and nitrous oxide (N20) as oxidizer.
 A hybrid engine is one in which the fuel and oxidizer exist in different phases of matter.
 In this case, the fuel is solid, and the oxidizer is stored as liquid and consumed as a gas.

 Around the time of the crash of VSS Enterprise, Virgin Galactic experimented with changing the engine design to run on a polyamide plastic fuel instead of HTPB.
-Since then, however, Virgin has switched back to using HTPB again, but now produces the current RocketMotorTwo engines in house instead of buying them from SNC.
+Since then, however, Virgin has switched back to using HTPB, but now produces the RocketMotorTwo engines in house instead of buying them from SNC.